fbpx

 The itinerary for the Himlung Expedition spans 28 days from the day of arrival.
 Nepal Wilderness Trekking assumes responsibility for all aspects of the Himlung Expedition, including permits, fees, and trail accommodations.
 Our unwavering priority remains your safety and satisfaction.
 As a seasoned trekking and climbing company with over 20 years of experience, we distinguish between a good and exceptional experience.
 We take immense pride in our reputable standing.

-The best time to climb Himlung is during the spring (April-May) and fall (October-November) seasons.
+The best time for Himlung Expedition is during the spring (April-May) and fall (October-November) seasons.
 During these seasons, the weather is stable, and the skies are clear, making it easier to navigate the mountain.
 The temperatures are also milder during these seasons, which makes it more comfortable for climbers to trek and climb.

-The spring season is considered the best time to climb Himlung because it is the beginning of the climbing season in Nepal, and the mountain is less crowded.
-The weather is also stable, and the skies are usually clear.
+The spring season is considered the best time for Himlung Expedition because it is the beginning of the climbing season in Nepal, and the mountain is less crowded.
+The weather is stable, and the skies are usually clear.
 During this season, the temperatures are mild, and the mountain is covered with snow, making it easier to navigate.

-The fall season is also a great time to climb Himlung because the monsoon season has ended, and the skies are clear.
+The fall season is also a great time for Himlung Expedition because the monsoon season has ended, and the skies are clear.
 The temperatures are mild, and the mountain is usually dry, making it easier to climb.
 The fall season is also a popular time to climb in Nepal, so there may be more climbers on the mountain during this time.

-1. Permits: You will need to obtain a climbing permit from the Nepal Mountaineering Association (NMA) to climb Himlung.
+Permits: You will need to obtain a climbing permit from the Nepal government to climb Himlung.
 The permit fee varies depending on the season and the size of the climbing team.

-3. Climbing Season: The best time to climb Himlung is during the spring (April-May) and fall (October-November) seasons, when the weather is stable and the skies are clear.
-The summer monsoon season (June-September) and winter (December-February) are not suitable for climbing due to the heavy snow and unstable conditions.
+Climbing Season: The best time for Himlung Expedition is during the spring (April-May) and fall (October-November) seasons, when the weather is stable and the skies are clear.
+The summer monsoon season (June-September) and winter (December-February) are not suitable for climbing due to heavy snow and unstable conditions.

 Detail Itinerary